More "Senior" (F1)

 Jack Lord, and Bryn Davies.
 Although

-this website likes to emphasize a cheery all-friends image
+this website likes to emphasize a cheery image

 of our beloved sport, the whole truth has to include the